How to Setting up DynamoDB Locally

 addition to other SDKs)

-Run DynamoDB command in background
+Run DynamoDB Command in Background

-java -Djava.library.path=./DynamoDBLocal_lib -jar DynoDBLocal.jar &
+java -Djava.library.path=./DynamoDBLocal_lib -jar DynamoDBLocal.jar &

-fg java -Djava.library.path=./DynamoDBLocal_lib -jar DynoDBLocal.jar
+fg java -Djava.library.path=./DynamoDBLocal_lib -jar DynamoDBLocal.jar

 Use AWS CLI

-Create a User at AWS console and make sure the user can access the DynamoDB
+Create a user at the AWS console and make sure the user can access DynamoDB.

 aws configure

-Access to local DynamoDB
+Access Local DynamoDB

 aws dynamodb list-tables --endpoint-url http://localhost:8000